-The FPSC has been seeking cost savings and efforts to streamline regulatory processes for well over a decade.
+The FPSC has been pursuing cost savings and efforts to streamline regulatory processes for well over a decade.
 The origin of these streamlining efforts is not limited to the emergence and evolution of competition in the telecommunications industry.
 In fiscal year 1999/2000, the FPSC had 401 full time positions.
-That number was reduced to 267 in the 2017/2018 fiscal year, a total reduction of 33 percent.
+That number was reduced to 267 in the 2018/2019 fiscal year, a total reduction of 33 percent.
 Over the years, many of these reductions came as a result of projected workload reductions in the telecommunications area.
 At this time, the FPSC believes its telecommunications staff is right-sized for its current statutory obligations.

-Effective July 2011, the FPSC reduced the telecommunications RAF rate from 0.0020 to 0.0016 of the gross operating revenues derived from intrastate business.
-In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.1 At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
+As previously discussed, effective July 2011, the FPSC reduced the telecommunications RAF rate from 0.0020 to 0.0016 of the gross operating revenues derived from intrastate business.
+In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.
+At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
 The reduced RAF rate was determined assuming reduced responsibilities, projecting staff hours on continuing telecommunications workload, and projecting telecommunications company revenues.
-As they have for several years, revenues subject to RAFs from telecommunications companies regulated by the FPSC continued to decline in 2017 as traditional wireline revenues are replaced by unregulated (VoIP/broadband)
+As they have for several years, revenues subject to RAFs from telecommunications companies regulated by the FPSC continued to decline in 2018 as traditional wireline revenues are replaced by unregulated (VoIP/broadband) services.
+As a result, the agency is evaluating the need to reduce the telecommunications RAF rate further in 2019.